jdesrosiers/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

   (see Section 10.2.1.4 of [yaml]);
 - non-JSON types, including  the following tags:
   `!!timestamp`, `!!set`, `!!omap` and `!!pairs`;
-- local tags such as `!!python/object` and
-  `!mytag` (see Section 2.4 of [yaml]);
+- custom and local tags such as `!!python/object` and `!mytag` (see Section 2.4 of [yaml]);
 - mapping keys that are non-scalar or of non-JSON types (see Section 2.2 of [yaml]);